 Remember, this question is temporally closest to the time when the interviewer fills out your evaluation form, so make it memorable!
 Never ask a canned question about the program.
 It’s a waste of one of the most important questions in the interview.

-The Litmus test: If you can show that you’ve listened actively and that you are interested in what your interviewer has to say about themselves, your interviewer will most likely have positive things to say about you!
+The Litmus test: If you can show that you’ve listened actively and that you are interested in what your interviewer has to say about themselves, your interviewer will almost surely have positive things to say about you!